 That is, applicants must not have received their doctoral degrees before the travel takes place, but must expect to receive it within twelve months of the JMM.

 Grants will only be awarded once.
 Any student that has previously received a Travel Grant for the JMM will not be eligible to receive another JMM Travel Grant.
-The application is now available on MathPrograms.org.
-The deadline is September 25 at 11:59 pm EST.
+The application period begins in late August; check back here at that time for updates about application information.

-Applications for any of these four sectional meetings will be accepted and considered as a group.
-The program accepts applications from current full time doctoral students at North American institutions.
+Applications for any one of these four sectional meetings will be accepted and considered as a group.
+This program accepts applications from current full time doctoral students at North American institutions.
 Travel grants will only be awarded once.
-The deadline has passed and no further applications are being accepted at this time.
+The application period is now closed.

 Applications are only accepted online through MathPrograms.org.
 An account (free for applicants) must be created in order to apply.

 All information about the Joint Mathematics Meetings and AMS Sectional Meetings can be found in the Meetings section of the AMS website.
 Please take note of deadlines for papers; travel grant applicants or awardees are responsible for making their own travel and meeting arrangements.